Aerial ramming: Japan

 On 26 October 1943 Corporal Tomio Kamiguchi of the 64th Sentai used his Nakajima Ki-43 to ram a B-24J Liberator, when his guns failed to fire during a sustained attack lasting over 50 minutes by Ki-43II and Kawasaki Ki-45s of 21st Sentai.
 The engagement included approximately 50 two-ship passes on the B-24s after they attacked Rangoon.
 Nearing the Bay of Bengal and already heavily damaged by the other Japanese fighters in the 64th, the bomber, named "Boogie Woogie Bomb Buggy," belonging to the 492nd Bomb Squadron and piloted by 1st Lt.
 Roy G. Vaughan, crashed in the jungle approaching Gwa Bay.
 Bombardier 2nd Lt.
 Gustaf 'Gus' Johnston was the sole survivor of the B-24 and became a POW.
 Kamiguchi was thrown clear in the impact, parachuted, and also survived.
 American researcher Matthew Poole notes that Japanese historian Hiroshi Ichimura interviewed 64th Sentai veteran Lt.
 Naoyuki Ito, who also claimed to have shot down a B-24 of the 492nd BS on 26 October 1943.
 The B-24 was claimed to have been shot down by two experienced Japanese aces: Lt.
 Naoyuki Ito and Sgt.
 Major Takuwa.
 In addition, Ito stated that 19-year-old green pilot Cpl.
 Kamiguchi rammed the crippled B-24, and General Major Shinichi Tanaka praised the brave young pilot and intentionally made "Corporal Saw" a legend.
 Another 64th Sentai veteran, Sgt.
 Ikezawa, recalled that a sullen Sgt.
 Major Takuwa said to him "The B-24 was going down.
 Kamiguchi did not need to ram it!"

 I. Hata, Y. Izawa, and C. Shores in Japanese Army Air Force Fighter Units and Their Aces 1939–1945 includes the biography of Capt.
 Ito of the 64th Sentai which states: “He later transferred to the 3rd Chutai, and was to claim eight victories, including a B-24 over Rangoon on 26 October 1943.”
 According to Ichimura, Sgt.
 Maj.
 Takuwa's account was not included in this source, as only aces with nine or more victories were given a biography in the book.

 On 6 June 1944, having expended his ammunition in an extended dogfight, Sergeant Tomesaku Igarashi of the 50th Sentai used the propeller of his Nakajima Ki-43 to bring down a Lockheed P-38 Lightning near Meiktila, Burma.
 After the pilot bailed out, Igarashi attacked him in his parachute.
-The P-38 may have belonged to 10-kill ace Captain Walter F. Duke of the 459th Fighter Squadron who went missing in battle that day.
 Sergeant Shinobu Ikeda of the 25th Dokuritsu Chutai rammed his Ki-45 into Cpt.
 Roger Parrish's B-29 "Gallopin Goose" (42-6390) on 7 December over Mukden.
 Sgt.
 Ikeda and all except one crew member of the B-29 perished.